-Mr. Nenshi is currently serving his second term as Calgary’s 36th mayor.
+Mr. Nenshi is currently serving his third term as Calgary’s 36th mayor.
 Prior to becoming mayor, he was Canada’s first tenured professor in the field of nonprofit management at Mount Royal University’s Bissett School of Business and a trusted business advisor to corporate leaders in Canada and the USA.
 As mayor, Nenshi’s leadership has resulted in many positive changes for Calgary.
 He has transformed the municipal government to reinforce a culture of citizen-focused improvement and contributed to building more inclusive communities with initiatives such as “Enough for All,” a program to reduce by half the number of Calgarians living in poverty by 2023, “Trans Day of Visibility,” a day to build awareness of the challenges faced by transgender communities in Calgary and a refugee program that welcomes an average of 1,100 refugees per year to the city.

 Advocate Bience Gawanas | Namibia

 Lawyer & Special Advisor to the Minister of Poverty Eradication and Social Welfare